rustyrussell/bitcoin-corpus/README.md

 It takes about a day for the memory pool to reach steady state so usually you will want to use the data from block 352305.

-There are three orphaned blocks in the data set:
+There are four orphaned blocks in the data set:

 1) Blockheight 352560
    Coinbase 33db9755662f6b4a46dfe26a1d65ba00c4e1a2a9f1db190e711c61e4bcd060d7